edwardanderson/namespacecraft/README.md

     TypeError: unsupported operand type(s) for /: 'Term' and 'str'
     ```

 - You cannot set a trailing delimiter on a hash namespace.
-Attempting to do so will raise a `ValueError`:
+Attempting to do so will raise a `ValueError`.

     ```pycon
     >>> BASE = Namespace('http://example.org#')